keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 ## Modify Helm configuration options

-To modify the Keptn configuration, you must modify the appropriate `values.yaml` file.
+To modify the Keptn configuration, you must modify the keptn/keptn `values.yaml` file.
 Values can be modified before the installation or can be modified and reapplied after the initial installation.
 This is useful if you do not want to install all components,